• Home

 EVBCH Receives 501(c)3 Designation

-Oct 18, 2021 ~ The Board is pleased to announce that Chip received
+Oct 2025 ~ The Board is pleased to announce that Jeanne Kennedy received

-a letter from the IRS and our application for a 501(c)3
+a letter from the IRS and our renewal for a 501(c)3 has been approved.

 Copyright © 2020 East Valley Back Country Horsemen - All Rights Reserved.